Litty Paxton, Ph.D.

 Born and raised in the United Kingdom, Litty Paxton came to Penn on a Thouron Fellowship and earned a Ph.D. in American Civilization and a Graduate Certificate in Gender, Sexuality & Women's Studies.
 She has taught at the University of East Anglia and at Emory University, where she was a Postdoctoral Fellow at the Center for Myth and Ritual in American Life.
 Litty has received scholarships from the Fulbright Commission, the British Academy, the Alfred P. Sloan Foundation, and the Radcliffe Institute at Harvard.
 She has written for the Philadelphia Inquirer and appeared on film for Michael Moore Live, on stage in The Vagina Monologues, and on air for NPR.

 As Director of the Penn Women's Center since 2008, Litty has spearheaded a variety of programmatic and building initiatives.
 As co-PI on a Department of Justice Violence Against Women grant, she oversaw the creation of Penn Violence Prevention, a multi-dimensional program offering education, expertise, advocacy, and consultation services on Interpersonal Violence.
-She established PWC's first ever Lactation room, oversaw the creation of the Center's multi-use garden, and directed an award-winning green project: Penn's first ever Environmental Education Kitchen.
+She established PWC's first ever Lactation room, oversaw the creation of the Center's multi-use garden, and directed an award-winning sustainability project: Penn's first ever Environmental Education Kitchen.
 To mark the Center's recent 40th Anniversary, Litty launched Voices of Change, an ongoing video-series documenting the inspiring stories of a diverse range of Penn women leaders.